nirsky/react-native-size-matters/README.md

 # react-native-size-matters
-A React-Native utility belt for scaling your app across different sized devices
+A React-Native utility belt for scaling the size your apps UI across different sized devices.

 ## Installation
 ```js